 - Pricing breakdowns.
 Show the value-versus-price breakdown between your product or service and your major competitors in the market to alleviate your audience’s pain points.

+Pain Points Are Just The Beginning Of Effective Email MarketingProviding value is the core mission of any good email marketing campaign.
+Pain points are a great way to guide you in your efforts, but it’s also important to remember that they’re just one tool in a toolbox full of techniques.
+The best email marketing services offer functionality that supplements your pain-points research by giving you effective ways to deliver your message.
+For example, GetResponse provides 500+ pre-designed email templates and 1,000+ images to help you format your email copy and design.
+See our expert review to learn about all of GetResponse’s features available to help you with your own email marketing pain points.
 And as you deliver your message, make sure to follow the best practice of giving empirical weight to your pain-points research.
 Thorough email marketing solutions like MailJet have analytics features that will show you the data about open rates and click-through rates you need to verify your methodology.
 Check out our MailJet expert review and get started eliminating not only your customers’ pain points, but also your own!